tripal/tripal/.github/ISSUE_TEMPLATE/feature_request.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] is this feature something ALL Tripal sites will want?
-- [ ] do you feel this feature is generally applicable?
 - [ ] does this feature attempt to solve an existing problem with Tripal?
 - [ ] are you open to developing or collaborating on an extension module if this is not a good fit for Tripal Core (no pressure here -just good to know upfront :-) )
 - [ ] do you **Need** this feature ASAP?